kmutya/kmutya.github.io/_posts/2020-03-23-allthingsmarkov.md

 [[0.23076923 0.35897436 0.41025641]] \\
 $$

-Therefore, if we use the limiting distribution as the initial distribution, i.e [0.23076923, 0.35897436, 0.41025641], we observe it behave as the stationary distribution.
+Therefore, if we use the limiting distribution as the initial distribution, i.e [0.23076923, 0.35897436, 0.41025641], we observe that it behaves as the stationary distribution.